LauraHingley/CrowdHailer.github.io/_drafts/2015-10-15-handling-errors-in-elixir.md

 Thinking about it a bit harder we can see a common pattern in the code:
 If the result of a step is successful, we want to take the value of the result and use it in the next step.
-But if the result was an error then we want to stop processing and return.
+But if the result was an error then we want to stop processing.

 ### How about a Result module?